-A formal caution will only be considered when all the evidential requirements necessary to bring a prosecution are met, but the circumstances surrounding the infringement are such that a more lenient approach to prosecution is appropriate.
+A formal caution will only be considered once the evidential requirements necessary to bring a prosecution have been met, but the circumstances surrounding the infringement are such that a more lenient approach to prosecution is appropriate.
 Any formal caution will follow the criteria laid down in relevant Home Office Guidelines.
 If a decision to offer a formal caution is rejected by the alleged offender, then a prosecution will normally follow.

-5.6 Prosecution
+5.6 Prosecutions

-5.6.1 Before a prosecution is considered the Council will have regard to The Code for Crown Prosecutors.
+5.6.1 Before a prosecution is considered the Council will have regard to The Code for Crown Prosecutors (a document issued by the Director of Public Prosecutions giving guidance to prosecutors)